dankamongmen/notcurses/README.md

 * There is no concept of subwindows which share memory with their parents.
 * There is no tracing functionality ala `trace(3NCURSES)`.
 Superior external tracing solutions exist, such as `bpftrace`.

+### Adapting NCURSES programs

+First off, ask whether you really want to do such a thing.
+NCURSES and the Curses API it implements are far more portable and better-tested than notcurses is ever likely to be.
+Will the program really benefit from notcurses's advanced features?
+If not, it's probably best left as it is.

+Otherwise, most NCURSES concepts have clear partners in notcurses.
+Any functions making implicit use of `stdscr` ought be replaced with their explicit equivalents. `stdscr` ought then be replaced with the result of `notcurses_stdplane()` (the standard plane). `PANEL`s become `ncplane`s; the Panels API is otherwise pretty close.
+Anything writing a bare character will become a simple `cell`; multibyte or wide characters become complex `cell`s.
+Color no longer uses "color pairs".
+You can either hack together a simple table mapping your colors to RGB values and color pairs to foreground and background indices into said table.

+I have adapted two large (~5k lines of C UI code each) from NCURSES to notcurses, and found it a fairly painless process.

 ## Environment notes